 We are all more aware than ever of the need to be vigilant about oral health and access to dental care has never been easier.
 And yet there are still far too many of us who are prepared to put up with any amount of pain or discomfort rather than visit the dentist.

-Here, we want to help change that attitude by telling you why we think you should see the professionals such as those at Portobello Dental, to ensure your teeth, and your mouth are in tip-top condition.
+Here, we want to help change that attitude by telling you why we think you should see the professionals such as those at Portobello Dental, to ensure your teeth, and your mouth is in tip-top condition.

 This is the number one reason that forces people to see a dentist and quite often they wait until it has become almost unbearable before they make an appointment.
-Toothache could indicate any number of problems and the fact is that it doesn’t just go away, it gets worse, and often with eating or drinking.
-Causes of toothache can include cavities, a cracked tooth, loose fillings, receding gums or abscess below the tooth.
+A toothache could indicate any number of problems and the fact is that it doesn’t just go away, it gets worse, and often with eating or drinking.
+Causes of a toothache can include cavities, a cracked tooth, loose fillings, receding gums or abscess below the tooth.

 2. Bad Breath